and-megan/Borrow-My-Backpack/README.md

 ## Minimum Viable Product

+Borrow My Backpack is a web application inspired by CouchSurfing.
+Borrow My Backpack is built using Ruby on Rails and React.js.

+Borrow My Backpack allows users to share sports equipment.
+Lenders can post their equipment, such as backpacks and kayaks.
+Borrowers search through listed equipment and send requests with specific dates to the lender.
+Lenders can accept or reject borrower requests.
+Borrow My Backpack could connect people with outdoor adventures without necessitating large purchases.
+This app was not built for commercial purposes, but rather to showcase the skills of the developer.

-FresherNote is a web application inspired by Evernote that will be build using Ruby on Rails and React.js.
-By the end of Week 9, this app will, at a minimum, satisfy the following criteria:
+By the end of Week 9, Borrow My Backpack will, at a minimum, satisfy the following criteria:

-- [ ] New account creation, login, and guest/demo login
+- [ ] Sign in/out with authentication, including a demo account
-- [ ] Smooth, bug-free navigation
+- [ ] Responsive, bug-free navigation
-- [ ] Adequate seed data to demonstrate the site's features
+- [ ] Interesting & adequate seed data to show off site's features
-- [ ] The minimally necessary features for an Evernote-inspired site: note creation and saving, note editing, and notes organized into notebooks
+- [ ] Minimum features for a CouchSurfing-inspired app: equipment listings, requests, approvals, search functionality, and user accounts
 - [ ] Hosting on Heroku
-- [ ] CSS styling that is satisfactorily visually appealing
+- [ ] Aesthetic CSS styling
 - [ ] A production README, replacing this README (**NB**: check out the [sample production README](https://github.com/appacademy/sample-project-proposal/blob/master/docs/production_readme.md) -- you'll write this later)

 ## Product Goals and Priorities

-FresherNote will allow users to do the following:
+Borrow My Backpack (BMB) will allow users to do the following:

 <!-- This is a Markdown checklist.
 Use it to keep track of your
 progress.
 Put an x between the brackets for a checkmark: [x] -->

 - [ ] Create an account (MVP)
 - [ ] Log in / Log out, including as a Guest/Demo User (MVP)
-- [ ] Create, read, edit, and delete notes (MVP)
+- [ ] Create, edit, and view sports equipment listings (MVP)
+- [ ] Edit profile (MVP)
+- [ ] Make and respond to rental requests (MVP)
-- [ ] Organize notes within Notebooks (MVP)
+- [ ] Search listings based on location and type (MVP)
-- [ ] Tag notes with multiple tags (expected feature, but not MVP)
+- [ ] View upcoming equipment rentals (lender and borrower) on homepage (expected feature, but not MVP)
-- [ ] Apply complex styling to notes while editing (expected feature, but not MVP)
+- [ ] Create and attend BMB Events.
+View upcoming events on homepage feed (expected feature, but not MVP)
+- [ ] View equipment listings on a map (if all other features completed)
+- [ ] View equipment availability calendar on equipment listings (if all other features completed)

 ## Design Docs
 * [View Wireframes][views]